How to become a personal trainer

 Alternatively, working in-house at a gym will mean you work contracted hours, are guaranteed clients, and will have equipment provided for you.
 However, it can take away some of your freedom as a trainer.

-Whichever path you choose, it’s important you build a profile for yourself and your services.
+Whichever path you choose, it’s important that you build a profile for yourself and your services.
 Even in a gym, you need to attract clients.
 Given the personal and physical nature of fitness, social media is a great way to engage with a pool of potential clients.
 There’s a huge fitness subculture on Instagram.
 Offer consistently valuable insights into fitness and exercise, share the results, and show your personality.

-Get personal trainer insurance
+Specialist personal trainer insurance through Insure4Sport